enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/jmx.rst

 	.. method:: getCumulativeJobInstancesCount

-		The total number of job instances that were run on this node since the last history purge. (integer)
+		The total number of job instances that were run on this node since the last history purge. (long)

 	.. method:: getJobsFinishedPerSecondLastMinute

-		On all queues, the number of job requests that ended last minute. (integer)
+		On all queues, the number of job requests that ended last minute. (float)

 	.. method:: getCurrentlyRunningJobCount

-		The number of currently running job instances on all queues
+		The number of currently running job instances on all queues (long)

+	.. method:: getUptime

+		The number of seconds since engine start. (long)

 	.. method:: isAllPollersPolling

 		A must-be-monitored element: True if, for all pollers, the last time the poller looped was less than a polling period ago.
-		Said the other way: will be false if at least one queue is late on evaluating job requests.
+		Said the other way: will be false if at least one queue is late on evaluating job requests. (boolean)

 	.. method:: isFull

 		Will usually be a warning element inside monitoring.
-True if at least one queue is full.
+True if at least one queue is full. (boolean)

 	.. method:: stop